 Gastrostomy (G) tubes are placed surgically through the abdomen and into the stomach.
 They are relatively easy to maintain, which makes them a preferable option for children who require longer-term feeding support.7,8

 Children with spinal muscular atrophy may be too weak to move their joints throughout their full range of motion.
 This can put them at risk of developing contractures, or tightness of the muscles, which can become permanent and prevent movement.
-Physical therapy may consist of exercises to help improve flexibility and overall function.
-When appropriate, a stander may improve bone strength and can be used at home to help children maintain flexibility at the hips, knees, and ankles.2
+Physical therapy may consist of exercises and stretching techniques to help improve flexibility and overall function.
+These can reduce the risk of joint contractures, stop scoliosis getting worse and help to maintain a healthy weight.
+There is increasing evidence to show that regular physical therapy sessions can have a positive impact on function and disease progression in children with spinal muscular atrophy.1

 Learn more about specialised equipment at home